 Leg pain can be caused by several conditions and could even be a sign of heart disease.
-Because of this its best to speak to your doctor before before self medicating with tonic water or quinine.
+Because of this it's best to speak to your doctor before self-medicating with tonic water or quinine.

 Remember also that tonic water has calories.
 Check the label to see how many calories tonic water contains per serving.